dillesca/freeze-fest/README.md

 ## Managing teams

 Visit `/teams` (Manage Teams link in the header) to add team names once.
 Teams are scoped to the 2025 event and stored in `freeze_fest.db` by default, or point the `DATABASE_URL` environment variable to another database supported by SQLModel.
-Free agents can also register without a partner; the app automatically pairs the next two and spins up a new team for them.
+Free agents can also register without a partner; the app keeps them in a waiting list until teams are formed at the event.

 ## RSVPs